HebaHamdan2/Chatvia-MERN/README.md

 # Chatvia💬
-Chatvia is a real-time chat website built with the MERN stack.
+Chatvia is a real-time chat app built with the MERN stack.
 It features live messaging using Socket.IO, state management with Zustand, and notifications with React Toast.
 Users can send messages, see who's online, receive notifications, and enjoy a dynamic chat experience with a shake message effect.
 User accounts are personalized with unique usernames and avatars based on gender and name.

 https://github.com/HebaHamdan2/Chatvia-MERN/assets/145803526/77f30daf-4ce6-48a0-ac8b-d5aef42811f4